-The layout of your WordPress site can take a lot of time and effort, but it is essential for User Experience (UX) and Search Engine Optimization (SEO).
+The layout of your WordPress site, especially components like the WP sidebar, is crucial for both User Experience (UX) and Search Engine Optimization (SEO).

 Now that you have identified the potential cause of this error, you can fix it.
 The following three steps should be followed in order; if the prior one failed, move on to the next.
 Just in case, make a backup of your site before you get started.

 Step 1: Reverse Your Recent Changes